-Let us help you launch your career as a registered nurse with a Bachelor of Science Nursing (BSN) degree.
-Enroll with other passionate, like-minded individuals and get the nursing training you need through comprehensive Nursing courses online and on campus.
-Our BSN degree is available with Flex Choice®, which allows you to combine traditional online coursework and self-directed assessments—a more affordable way to receive credit for what you already know.
+Let us help you launch your career as a registered nurse with a Bachelor of Science in Nursing (BSN) degree.
+Enroll with other passionate, like-minded individuals and get the nursing training you need through comprehensive Nursing courses online, on campus and on a faster timeline to graduation.
+If this is your first Bachelor’s, you can take advantage of Flex Choice® for general education courses, which allows you to combine traditional online coursework and self-directed assessments—a more affordable way to receive credit for what you already know.

 Already an RN?
-Our RN to BSN Program Entrance Option is a post-licensure track that can be completed in as few as 18–24 months.1 Students interested in this option must possess a current unencumbered RN license.
+Our RN to BSN program is a post-licensure track that can be completed in as few as 12 or 18 months.
+Students interested in this option must possess a current unencumbered RN license.

 What Will I Be Prepared to Do When I’m Done?